-Years ago, I had to carry my sleeping toddler through the pouring rain in order to pick up my daughter from religion class.
+Years ago, I had to carry my sleeping toddler son through the pouring rain to pick up my daughter from religion class.
 As I struggled to open the heavy wooden church door, while juggling the dead weight of my son and an umbrella, a woman approached the door from inside the church.
-I thought my struggles were over, but she pushed the door open, walked through it and past me, while I waited in the rain holding my toddler and umbrella in disbelief.
+I thought I was in luck, but she pushed the door open, walked through it and past me, while I waited in the rain holding my toddler and umbrella in disbelief.

-It doesn't take a lot to be kind, just a little bit of mindfulness and an awareness of the fact that "it's the little things," that make people happy - like simply holding open a door.
+It doesn’t take a lot to be kind, just a little bit of mindfulness and awareness of “the little things,” that make people happy – like simply holding open a door.